Indonesia Travel Essentials

 Cash Is King

-Outside Manila, Cebu, and major tourist hubs, many restaurants, tricycles, markets, and guesthouses are cash-only.
-Always carry enough pesos to cover 2–3 days of expenses, especially on islands and in rural areas.
+Outside Bali's tourist strip and the big malls, many warungs, markets, ojek drivers, and homestays are cash-only.
+Always carry enough rupiah to cover 2–3 days of expenses, especially on Lombok, Flores, the Gili Islands, and in rural areas where ATMs are scarce.

 Daily Budget Ranges